+Why get tested?
 To determine the risk of developing heart disease.
 The test of HDL cholesterol is used to determine your risk of heart disease.
-If a high cholesterol value is due to high HDL, a person is probably at low risk and further testing or treatment for high cholesterol is not advised.
+If a high cholesterol is due to high HDL, a person is probably at low risk and further testing or treatment for high cholesterol is not advised What is being tested?
 HDL is one of the classes of lipoproteins that carry cholesterol in the blood.
-HDL is considered beneficial because it removes excess cholesterol and disposes of it, hence HDL cholesterol is often termed "good" cholesterol.
+HDL is considered to be beneficial because it removes excess cholesterol and disposes of it, hence HDL cholesterol is often termed "good" cholesterol.
 The test for HDL measures the amount of HDL-cholesterol in blood.
+What does the test result mean?
 High HDL is better than low HDL.

-- If HDL is less than 0.9 mmol/L, there is an increased risk of heart disease. - A level of HDL between 0.9 mmol/L and 1.5 mmol/L is associated with average risk of heart disease. - HDL exceeding 1.5 mmol/L is associated with a less than average risk of heart disease.
+There are two ways that HDL cholesterol values are interpreted - as a percent of total cholesterol or as a measured value. • Measured Value : If HDL is less than 0.9 mmol/L, there is an increased risk of heart disease.
+A desirable level of HDL is greater than 0.9 mmol/L and is associated with average risk of heart disease.
+A good level of HDL is 1.5 mmol/L or more and is associated with a less than average risk of heart disease.